The Slow WordPress Problem

 - Sliders and carousels

-- Social sharing buttons
+- Social sharing buttons loaded on every page

-- Page builders (Elementor, Divi)
+- Page builders (Elementor, Divi) — often the single biggest offender

-- Analytics plugins
+- Heavy analytics plugins

-- Security plugins that scan constantly
+- Security plugins running constant scans

 2. Bad Hosting